Ben Carson Didn’t Find $500 Billion [Debunked]

 By law, the Office of Inspector General is required to perform an annual audit of HUD’s financial statements.

 In November 2016, the OIG issued a scathing initial audit findings report which stated that HUD had not been cooperative, and at times had been combative, in assisting the OIG with completing the yearly audit.
-The OIG blamed HUD’s lack of control and improper accounting practices, as well as contentious legal counsel, for the agency’s inability to provide basic financial statements, notes and other requested documents in a timely manner.
+The OIG blamed HUD’s lack of control and improper accounting practices, as well as contentious legal counsel, for the agency’s inability to provide basic financial statements, notes, and other requested documents in a timely manner.

 In March, the OIG re-issued the financial statements audit after HUD turned over the majority of the requested documents.